Susan Huganir Magsamen

 Susan Huganir Magsamen (born August 22, 1959) is an American academic, author and entrepreneur.
 She serves as executive director of the International Arts + Mind Lab, part of the Brain Science Institute at the Johns Hopkins School of Medicine.
 She also co-directs the Aspen Institute's NeuroArts BluePrint.
 She is a Fellow of the Royal Society of Arts and the creator of Impact Thinking, an interdisciplinary research model that combines the arts, science and health.
+Susan is the co-author of the New York Times bestselling book Your Brain on Art: How the Arts Transform Us with Ivy Ross, which shares the science behind how making and engaging with art amplifies our physical and mental health, helps us to learn, and encourages stronger communities.

 Background

 Magsamen was born in Baltimore, Maryland, and studied creative arts and therapeutic recreation at Shepherd University from 1977 to 1979.
 She received a Bachelor of Arts in Communications Studies from Towson University in 1982, and a Master of Advanced Study from Johns Hopkins University in 1986.
 She has four sisters, one of whom is her twin, the artist and author Sandra Magsamen.
 Susan has described being drawn to the interaction of art, creativity, health and well-being in the fourth grade, when she observed how painting helped her twin sister recover from a broken leg.

 Magsamen is married to Richard L. Huganir, Director of the Department of Neuroscience, Bloomberg Distinguished Professor and co-director of the Brain Science Institute at the Johns Hopkins School of Medicine.
 They have four children, and live in the Baltimore area.